Banshee099/Neural-Network-Java/README.md

 }
 ```

-Here's how you can define a small dataset and train it on a MLP with backpropagation:
+Here's how you can define a small dataset and train it on a MLP of 1 input layer of 3 neurons, 2 hidden layer of 4 neuron each and 1 output layer with a single neuron with backpropagation:

 ```java
 package driver;